August 30, 2010

 Still other times it’s to magnify the truth.
 When a person must resort to misrepresentation and/or ad hominem (personal attacks) to discredit a spiritual statement, it only underscores the truth of that statement.

-Last month, an ex-pastor in his 30s visited one of the organic churches I’m presently working with.
+In July 2010, an ex-pastor in his 30s visited me.
 We had breakfast together, and he told me a fascinating story.
 He said that when he was serving as a pastor, he kept hearing about Pagan Christianity.